Analysis | How the GOP is trying to justify its Supreme Court reversal

 The opposing Senate majority

 The most oft-cited argument by Republicans — especially Senate Majority Leader Mitch McConnell (R-Ky.) — is that the situations aren’t totally analogous.
-The reason: the presidency and the Senate are controlled by the same party.
-Back in 2016, there was a Democratic president and a Republican Senate.
+The reason: The presidency and the Senate are controlled by the same party.
+In 2016, there was a Democratic president and a Republican Senate.

 McConnell’s team this weekend pointed to a number of times in 2016 when McConnell had mentioned the split.
 He regularly cited Grover Cleveland in 1888 as the last time a Senate controlled by the opposition party confirmed a nominee in a presidential election year.